 Personal perspective

-To wrap up, pinene is a key player in the unique smell and taste of many cannabis strains.
+To wrap up, pinene is a key player in the unique smell of many cannabis strains.
 As I wrote this, I realised how much this terpene impacts our experience of cannabis.
 It gives that fresh, pine-like scent we all know.

 Pinene is found in many plants, from trees to herbs like rosemary.
 This shows how important it is to the plant world's scent.